 How is bourbon best enjoyed?

 A rich, high-proof bourbon loves a big, gorgeous piece of ice, while a more elegant bourbon will shine with just a few drops of water, or might even be best served neat.
 Meanwhile, your economy-priced bourbons will often beg to be mixed into a cocktail: you can go classy and whip up a full-bodied Old Fashioned or Manhattan, but let's not forget the simple pleasure of a bourbon-and-cola enjoyed while watching the sunset on a humid summer's evening.

 How long does it last after opening?

-Bourbon isn’t like wine or even vermouth.
-It won’t turn into vinegar if you don’t drink it in time and it’s fine to keep out of the fridge on a shelf.
+Bourbon isn’t like wine or vermouth: it won’t turn into vinegar if you don’t drink it in time, and it’s fine to keep out of the fridge on a shelf.
 But once it is opened, it will start to evaporate and oxidize, which will affect the flavor after a year or so.
-If you want to extend the shelf-life of your bourbon, keep it in a cool, dark place and store it upright so that the cork remains intact.
+If you want to extend the shelf-life of your bourbon, keep it in a cool, dark place, and store it upright so that the cork remains intact.

 Why Trust Liquor.com?

 This roundup was updated by Jesse Porter, who finds that keeping a bottle of bourbon on his desk next to his computer helps improve his overall workflow and thus writes it off monthly as a business expense.